Student & Faculty Research

 Dr. Maria Americo, Assistant Professor

-Maria Americo, Ph.D., is currently contracted to write to object histories as contributions to the upcoming second edition of the Encyclopedia of the Global Middle Ages (Bloomsbury).
+Maria Americo, Ph.D. recently contributed two object histories to the upcoming second edition of the Encyclopedia of the Global Middle Ages (Bloomsbury).
 Her entries on two works of art from the medieval period will help tell the story of the interconnected, global Middle Ages.
 Dr. Americo often uses visual art in her courses to teach students about reading artifacts to glean information about the past.

 Dr. David Gerlach, Associate Professor and Chair